-UPMC provides a variety of communication resources, which include the following:
+UPMC provides a variety of communication resources.
+Resources vary by location but may include:

 - On-site staff who are fluent in English and a particular foreign language and/or sign language may provide interpretation services on a case-by-case basis.
-However, if the staff has not been classified as a qualified medical interpreter they may only provide "bridge services", i.e., explain how the video equipment will work or provide temporary services while the facility is awaiting the arrival of a qualified medical interpreter. - Approved independent contractor and/or agency interpreters for foreign language and/or sign language (the agencies shall ensure that the interpreters comply with UPMC requirements) - Video remote and over-the-phone interpreters (CyraCom or another UPMC contracted third-party vendor) - Verbal communication or audio files for patients with visual disabilities - Written instructions for caregivers - Translation of documents into non-English languages (United Language Group), large print and Braille (Vision Resources of Central PA) - Electronic files - Telecommunication devices such as amplified handsets or volume control phones - Teletypewriter (TTY) or Video Relay Service - Voice Communications may be called to activate TTY via 412-647-HELP.
-Dial 711 to access the TTY relay system.
-Personal amplification devices - Consults to Audiology - Rooms with low distraction - Effective Communication iPads - Effective Communication Tool Kit: May include the following: hand held magnifier, writing guide kit, signature guides, bold lined paper, communication boards, personal amplification device, door knock signaler, bump dots, and dry erase board. - Assistive Listening Device Tool Kit: Every hospital has an assistive listening device toolkit onsite.
-This toolkit includes the following: a TTY, personal amplification device, sound signalers, door knock signaler, in line phone amplifier and may be obtained by contacting the designated department listed on the DRC Infonet page under Disability Resources at Your Facility.
+However, if the staff has not been classified as a qualified medical interpreter, they may only provide "bridge services", i.e., explain how the video equipment will work or provide temporary services while the facility is awaiting the arrival of a qualified medical interpreter. - Approved independent contractor and/or agency interpreters for foreign language and/or sign language (the agencies shall ensure that the interpreters comply with UPMC requirements) - Video remote and over-the-phone interpreters (CyraCom or another UPMC contracted third-party vendor) - Verbal communication for patients with visual disabilities - Translation of documents into non-English languages (United Language Group), large print, and Braille (Vision Resources of Central PA) - Written instructions for caregivers - Rooms with low distraction - Effective Communication iPads - Effective Communication Tool Kit: May include the following: hand held magnifier, writing guide kit, signature guides, bold lined paper, communication boards, personal amplification device, door knock signaler, bump dots, and dry erase board.